Should I Take My Baby to the Doctor for a Cold?

 A baby on oxygen

-You can see a baby with oxygen prongs in the photo on the right.
+You can see a baby with oxygen prongs in the photo below.

-The first photograph on the right below is of a baby on CPAP.
+The photograph below is of a baby on CPAP.
 As you can see it is still possible to hold your baby.

 Bronchiolitis Can Escalate Rapidly